GedWinterComing/order_delay_prediction/README.md

 ## 📌 Project Overview
 This project is an interactive Machine Learning WebApp built with Python and Streamlit.
 Its primary goal is to predict potential shipping delays before they occur, providing a risk-assessment tool for supply chain and operational managers.

-The project was developed during the **Data Scientist Academy (Adecco @ Crif, Nov-Dec 2025)** by Gabriele Coppini, Gaia Guerra, Simone Morelli, and Umberto Schiavone.
+The project was developed during the **Academy Data Scientist (Adecco @ Crif, Nov-Dec 2025)** by Gabriele Coppini, Gaia Guerra, Simone Morelli, and Umberto Schiavone.

 ## 💼 Business Problem
 In modern companies, delivery management is increasingly risk-averse.
 Anticipating a potential delay is an economically and strategically prudent choice to prevent: